coreos/docs/os/booting-on-exoscale.md

 ## Cloud-config

-CoreOS allows you to configure machine parameters, launch systemd units on startup, and more via cloud-config.
+Container Linux allows you to configure machine parameters, launch systemd units on startup, and more via cloud-config.
 Jump over to the [docs to learn about the supported features][cloud-config-docs].
 Cloud-config is intended to bring up a cluster of machines into a minimal useful state and ideally shouldn't be used to configure anything that isn't standard across many hosts.
 Once the machine is created, cloud-config cannot be modified.

-You can provide raw cloud-config data to CoreOS via the Exoscale portal or [via the Exoscale compute API](#via-the-api).
+You can provide raw cloud-config data to Container Linux via the Exoscale portal or [via the Exoscale compute API](#via-the-api).

-In order to leverage CoreOS unique automation attributes, a standard CoreOS cloud-config on Exoscale could be configured with:
+In order to leverage Container Linux unique automation attributes, a standard CoreOS cloud-config on Exoscale could be configured with:

 ```yaml
 #cloud-config